nhcooper123/dino-trees/README.md

-# Using phylogenies to assess whether non-avian dinosaur speciation rates were in decline before the Cretaceous-Paleogene (K-Pg) mass extinction
+# Dinosaur evolutionary rates were not in decline prior to the K-Pg boundary
- (working title)

 *This README is a work in progress...*